 employee may inspect, request correction of, or obtain a copy of any record of an employment entity which contains genetic information of the employee.
-An employee must be permitted to provide genetic information in a signed record to supplement or correct genetic information in the employment entity's record.
+The employment entity shall permit the employee to provide genetic information in a signed record to supplement or correct genetic information in the employment entity's record.

-statute.
-GINA allows employment entities to provide an employee's genetic information to the employee as an exception to its general prohibition on disclosure, 42 U.S.C. § 2000ff-5(b)(1) (Supp.
-II 2008), but it does not give an employee a right to obtain this information.
-This section is based on the conclusion that an employee ought to be able to find out what genetic information an employer knows about an employee and to have the same information.
+This section supplements GINA and is more protective of the employee than the federal statute.
+GINA allows employment entities to provide an employee's genetic information to the employee as an exception to its general prohibition on disclosure.
+42 U.S.C. § 2000ff-5(b)(1) (Supp.
+II 2008).
+This section gives an employee a right to obtain this information.
+It is based on the rationale that an employee ought to be able to find out what genetic information an employer knows about an employee and to have the same information.
 It is modeled on Del.
 Code Ann. tit.
-16, § 1223 (2003).
+16, Section 1223 (2003).

 This section also provides a mechanism for an employee to supplement or correct genetic information contained in employer records.
-The right to correct genetic information also includes expungement of information that should not be in a particular record.
+The right to correct genetic information should be interpreted to include expungement of information that should not be in a particular record.
 For example, an employer may have incorrectly placed genetic information in an employee's personnel file instead of segregating it as required by Section 19.